Abalam Tablet

 Share your medical history with the doctor in case of liver disease before taking Abalam.

-It is advisable not to miss a dose.
-If you miss a scheduled dose of Abalam tablets, contact your doctor immediately.
+- If you miss a scheduled dose of Abalam tablets, contact your doctor immediately.

 Abalam tablet is an antiviral medication that prevents the human immunodeficiency virus (HIV) from multiplying in your body.